A glossary of selected teletext terms. A more comprehensive list can be found in the Dictionary of Computing (5th Edition, 2004), viewable here.

 1. A new feature introduced prior to 1987 that added colour-coded ‘links’ to the bottom of a page, operated by red, cyan, yellow and green buttons on the remote.
 This facilitated, amongst other things, the popular multiple choice quiz known as Bamboozle.

 ARD Text’s version of Fastext is known as TOP-Text.

-2. The name of a service operated by Sky in the mid-90s.
+2. The name of a teletext service operated by Sky in the mid-90s.

-Also known as blink, a control code that sets graphics or text to flash, or appear and disappear at a roughly 1-second interval (Level 2 implementations allow for longer blink intervals).
+Also known as blink, a control code that sets graphics or text to flash, appearing and disappearing at a roughly 1-second interval (Level 2 implementations allow for longer blink intervals).
 Often used to highlight important parts of a page, for example a phone number in an advertisement.

 Not to be confused with your television’s HOLD function (see below).
 Ordinarily, control codes leave a blank space wherever placed.
 In ‘held’ mode, spaces occupied by control codes will replicate graphics from the previous character cell, filling that gap.

 ‘Held graphics’ are a slightly more advanced aspect of teletext design, but can yield impressive rewards.

 The HOLD key on your remote will freeze the current teletext sub-page on your television so you have time to read it.
 When you deactivate the HOLD function, your television may not display the next page in the carousel – it will pick up the next sub-page in the broadcast, which could be 23 of 106.